melange-re/melange-re.github.io/blog/posts/whats-2024-brought-to-melange-so-far.md

 ## Emitting [ES6](https://github.com/melange-re/melange/issues/134)

-As the great majority of browsers supports ES6, we decided to bump the version of ECMAScript that Melange targets.
+As the great majority of browsers supports ECMAScript 2015 (ES6), we decided to bump the version of this specification that Melange targets.
 In [melange#1019](https://github.com/melange-re/melange/pull/1019) and [melange#1059](https://github.com/melange-re/melange/pull/1059) we changed the emission of `var` to `let` (and `const`, where possible). `let`'s lexical scope